Chanty

 It’s mostly down to whether you’re looking for a simple and straightforward messaging app, or you want a robust collaboration tool with dozens of integrations and features.

-Slack was launched in 2014 to give today’s employees multiple ways to communicate.
+Slack was launched to give today’s employees multiple ways to communicate.
 On Slack, you get to decide whether you want to use instant messaging, video, voice, or threaded messages to connect with coworkers.

 By the way, if you’ve tried both tools and still need an even faster and more streamlined communication tool for your team, make sure to try out Chanty – there’s a free version for up to 5 users!